jawslouis/MakePlacePlugin/README.md

 * Open the settings window by using the command `/xlsettings` in the chat, or by hitting `Esc` and selecting Dalamud Settings.
 * Click on the "Experimental" tab
 * Copy the following url into a new line on the Custom Plugin Repositories section: https://raw.githubusercontent.com/jawslouis/MakePlacePlugin/master/MakePlacePlugin.json
-  - For the CN server, use this version(国服用这个): https://raw.fastgit.org/haruka411/MakePlacePlugin/master-cn/MakePlacePlugin.json
+  - Note: This plugin does not work for the CN server.
 * Click on the `+` button.
 Make sure the new entry has "Enabled" checked.
 * Click the "Save and Close" button
 * Open the plugins window by typing `/xlplugins` in the chat, or hit `Esc` and select Dalamud Plugins